Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 Microsoft Defender Antivirus pros and cons

-Microsoft Defender Antivirus is a startlingly good antivirus, considering it’s free and included with your device.
+Based on our experience, we think Microsoft Defender Antivirus is a good antivirus, especially considering it’s free and included with your device.
 While you can purchase a Microsoft 365 plan with Microsoft Defender, you don’t actually need one to enjoy the benefits.
 The Windows Security suite offers comprehensive device coverage, and its antivirus protection scores are solid.
-One drawback is that the real-time protection scans can consume a significant amount of CPU resources and negatively impact overall system performance.

 Windows Security reputation-based protection settings Windows 11